likaiucas/CoinsClassification/README.md

 We will try a new approach, utilizing YOLOv5 serial networks.
 Detection networks provid an end to end framework, which has an absolute better performance.

 NOTE: worth to mention, a part of my code got reference from https://www.kaggle.com/kmader/mobilenet-classification.

+UPDATE: With the help of the existed project , we edited part of its code, and after our exam, this programme provides a more robust result compared with the former.